vchatrola/intellij-gherkin-lint/README.md

 You now have a free Gemini API key from Google and can use it with GherkinLint.

+## Important Information

+1. This plugin leverages LLM Gemini for validation and suggestions.
+Please ensure that you do not submit any sensitive data for validation.
+2. When using a custom validation file, verify that it contains no sensitive information to maintain data privacy and security.
+3. If you are not satisfied with the results, you can revalidate the file to obtain improved suggestions.

 ## Contribute to GherkinLint:

 We actively encourage contributions from the community!
 Feel free to fork the repository, fix bugs, add features, or